cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
-We are committed to serving the best coffee and pastries in town.
-Our cozy atmosphere is perfect for a quick caffeine fix or a leisurely cup of coffee with friends.
+Welcome to our Local Coffee Shop! ☕

+## Features
+- A simple and elegant interface.
+- Responsive design for mobile and desktop.
+- Menu with various coffee options.

 ## Menu
 - Espresso